A layered trail in Mine Falls Park

 The Harvey Homestead is part of the Muster Field property.

-My previous visits to the trails in Monson Center near the Milford/Hollis line were in the summertime, with irises blooming and mosquitos biting.
-October brings a different atmosphere, bracing and clear.
+My previous visits to the trails in Monson Center were in the summertime, with irises blooming and mosquitos biting.
+October brought a different atmosphere, bracing and clear.

 Monson was an 18th-century town that lasted less than 40 years before its inhabitants petitioned the state to formally rescind the town’s charter and divide the land among surrounding towns.
 Today, the land is a Forest Society property.
 Located only a few miles from busy Rt.
 101-A, the parking area on Federal Hill Road is easy to miss.
 I’ve overshot it myself.
 It’s worth finding, though, for its historical interest as well as its trails.